andrei-iacobb/neatplan/public/assets/README.md

-# CleanTrack Assets
+# NeatPlan Assets

-This folder contains all static assets for the CleanTrack application.
+This folder contains all static assets for the NeatPlan application.

 ## Folder Structure

 ```
 public/assets/
 ├── logos/              # Application logos and branding
-│   └── cleantrack-logo.svg
+│   └── neatplan-logo.svg
 ├── icons/              # Icons and favicons
 └── images/             # Other images and graphics
 ```